james-menzies/robots/README.md

 * `void setOnReportCallback(Consumer<List<RobotDescription>>)` - This registers a callback that gets called when the `onReport` handle is called.
 If unset `onReport()` will perform no function.

 ### RobotDescription Class
-This class is introduced to address the need to combine together information about the position (stored in the `Table`) and orientation (stored in the `Robot`) so that it can be output as per the requirements in the challenge description.
+This class is introduced to address the need to combine information together about the position (stored in the `Table`) and orientation (stored in the `Robot`) so that it can be output as per the requirements in the challenge description.
 It in an inner class of `Controller` and has 3 read-only variables:
 * `String name`
 * `Coordinate coordinate`
 * `Orientation orientation`

 ## The View
 The **View** is very similar to the **Controller** in that it is contained in a single class and is accessed statically.
-It will statically call the `setOnReportCallback` method in the loading of the class, so no initialization method is required in this intance.
+It will statically call the `setOnReportCallback` method in the loading of the class, so no initialization method is required in this instance.

 ### Methods